alikagupta/BSE_Portfolio_2025/index.md

 ## Digital Biquad Filter:

 In an effort to make my flex sensor data more consistent, I explored ways to create a low-pass filter.
 The goal of this is to push frequencies past a certain threshold to zero.
 The first step was recording the raw, unaveraged data from the flex sensor.
+I used a computer to plot a sample of this data when my knee was at 90° for a few seconds.
+This data was plotted in magnitude with respect to frequency, meaning it tells you what frequencies are represented in the data and how much of each frequency is there.
+That is the figure below:

+Then

 > [!NOTE]
-> I took all my data and did all my filtration after the linear regression, but since it is a linear regression you can do it either way
+> I took all my data and did all my filtration after the linear regression, but since it is a linear regression, you can do it either way.

 # Second Milestone